NREL/HPC/workshops/Optimized_TF/README.md

       ```
       pip install --upgrade --no-deps --force-reinstall /nopt/nrel/apps/wheels/tensorflow-2.4.0-cp38-cp38-linux_x86_64.whl
       ```
-  * e) If you are an allocated or interactive node you can test the install by running
+  * e) If you are on an allocated or interactive node you can test the install by running
       ```
       python3 -c "import tensorflow as tf; print(tf.reduce_sum(tf.random.normal([1000, 1000])))"
       ```